Eleven FAQs on advertising strategy.

 - help establish you in a new location.

-It is important to decide what your ad to achieve before you start writing it.
-Remember to lead with a customer-focused proposition - what problem can you solve for your audience?.
+Decide what you want your ad to achieve before you start writing it.
+Lead with a customer-focused proposition - what problem can you solve for your audience?
 Clear is better than clever.

 The best time to advertise is when your target audience is most likely to buy.
 Building awareness of your offer when (or shortly before) people would naturally want that product or service could pay dividends.

 Alternatively, advertising during quieter times can help to boost sales when you're struggling.
-If your customers are other businesses, you may need to consider their buying cycles and when their budget becomes available.
+If your customers are other businesses, you may need to consider their buying cycles.

-Set out what you want to achieve from your adverts, which might include:
+Set out what you want to achieve from your adverts; this might include:

 - launching a new product or service;

 - letting customers know about a change of premises or expansion;

 The campaign should cover the placement of adverts, budgets, design, timing and follow-up.
 Also think about how you will handle the enquiries that come in, and how a surge in orders might affect how much stock or how many staff you need to have to hand.

 Try to make your adverts stand out so that your budget goes further.
 It's important that your advertising is memorable.